DanieleMDiNosse/Deviations_from_Tradition/README.md

 probs = udt.transition_probabilities(event, shifts=[1, 2, 3])
 ```

-The notebooks included in the repository show fuller research-oriented workflows, from event cleaning and labeling to stylized-fact estimation and figure generation.
+The notebooks included in the repository show the entire research-oriented workflows, from event cleaning and labeling to stylized fact estimation and figure generation.

 ## Notes on Reproducibility